DOGE and Farm Subsidies: What Government Efficiency Means for USDA Payments

 Emergency Spending: The Budget Buster

 Traditional farm subsidies are large but predictable.
 What's blown up the budget is emergency spending — trade war bailouts, COVID relief, and disaster programs that now dwarf the baseline.
-In 2020 alone, farm subsidy spending roughly doubled due to pandemic relief programs.
+Spending surged from $6.35B in 2017 to $38.73B in 2020 — a 6.1× increase driven almost entirely by emergency programs.

 What DOGE Should Examine